 A child’s mind can be compared to an open book.
 As parents, we want to see our children’s dreams fulfilled.
-From birth to five years of age, the quality of a child’s experiences will shape how the brain develops in the long run.
+From birth to five years of age, the quality of a child’s experiences will shape how their brain develops in the long run.
 Mindful parenting is an activity well worth investigating.
 It is something that any loving parent can do to help guide a child in realizing their full potential.

 We should, therefore, embrace the “eternal student” philosophy and be conscious that a static mindset that believes traits, talents, and abilities are innate will stunt growth.
 By realizing that our attributes are not set in stone, we open up the desire to learn.
 In this way, intelligence can be developed.
 Eminent psychologists like Carol S. Dweck say that children develop a negative, victim mentality quite easily when they’re emotionally overwhelmed.
+Mindful parenting helps overcome this.

 These are the times of extremes and it applies to parenting as well.
 When a child claims that they just cannot overcome an obstacle, some parents get angry, don’t bother with it, or coddle them to the extent that the barrier is lowered.
 What happens eventually?
 The child’s belief that they need their guardians to protect them during a conflict or help them overcome anything that seems hard will be reinforced and they will not stand up for themselves or try to do what is quite possible for them to achieve.

-You are being mindful when you are relaxed and completely present.
+Mindful parenting means you are relaxed and completely present.
 By spending a little time with your child, you are letting them know that you care.
 Psychologists and doctors recommend that children practice meditation.

 It was observed that children who do meditate have a higher chance of developing a positive mindset.
 They learn how to cultivate self-control and tend to be more attentive in the classroom.
 Meditation helps children develop empathy and respect for others.
 It might also help them manage conditions such as stress and depression.
 It is especially helpful during these times of the COVID-19 crisis.